 Making our homes and properties FireSmart is a great place to start, but what else can we do to help build wildfire resilience in our communities?

-Throughout the summer of 2022, the RDCK sought feedback from community members to better understand their level of support for implementing a Wildfire DPA in their Electoral Area to increase their property’s wildfire resilience.
+The RDCK sought feedback from community members to better understand their level of support for implementing a Wildfire DPA in their Electoral Area to increase their property’s wildfire resilience.
 Feedback was collected through a community survey, which was open from August 8th to September 5th, as well as two workshops on August 16th and 17th, 2022.
+The engagement results are included in the Summary Report.

 A Wildfire DPA is a set of development policies and guidelines that can help build wildfire resilience by ensuring new development in wildfire interface areas are less susceptible to wildfire hazards.